MILVLG/rosita/README.md

 ## Acknowledgment

-We refer to some well-organized VLP implementations like [LXMERT](https://github.com/airsplay/lxmert), [UNITER](https://github.com/ChenRocks/UNITER), and [OSCAR](https://github.com/microsoft/Oscar) when writing the source codes.
+We appreciate the well-known open-source projects such as [LXMERT](https://github.com/airsplay/lxmert), [UNITER](https://github.com/ChenRocks/UNITER), [OSCAR](https://github.com/microsoft/Oscar), and [Huggingface](https://github.com/huggingface/transformers), which help us a lot when writing our codes.

 Yuhao Cui ([@cuiyuhao1996](https://github.com/cuiyuhao1996)) and Tong-An Luo ([@Zoroaster97](https://github.com/Zoroaster97)) are the main contributors to this repository.
 Please kindly contact them if you find any issue.

 ## Citations